Game-Theoretic Semantics for Alternating-Time Temporal Logic: APPENDIX: SOME TECHNICAL PROOFS

 \item Suppose that $\varphi=\coop{A}\X\psi$.
-This case can be proven by an analogous reasoning as the inductive step of Proposition~\ref{the: Correspondence of the winning time labels}.
-Note that rule related to the position $({\bf E},q,\coop{A}\X\psi)$ is just a special case of the bounded embedded game $\embgame({\bf E},{\bf E},A,q,\psi,\bot)[1]$ with a restriction that neither of the players may end the game before the time runs out.
+This case can be proven by an analogous argument as the one used in the inductive step of Proposition~\ref{the: Correspondence of the winning time labels}.
+Note that the rule related to the position $({\bf E},q,\coop{A}\X\psi)$ is just a special case of the bounded embedded game $\embgame({\bf E},{\bf E},A,q,\psi,\bot)[1]$ with the restriction that neither of the players may end the game before the time runs out.

-\item Suppose that $\varphi=\coop{A}\psi\U\theta$ or $\varphi=\coop{A}\psi\Rl\theta$.
-We first note that each exit position of the corresponding unbounded embedded game is of the form $({\vrf},q',\psi)$ or $({\vrf},q',\theta)$.
-By the inductive hypothesis, every such position is a winning positions for either of the players.
-Since the unbounded embedded games are positionally determined, the claim follows from this observation.